Bunglepaws/fwv-bungles/README.md

 - Add some missing array constructors

+- Recompiled a swinging cable animation script to fix error spam

 - enabled flag for fwvCompanion script to run at start (initializes arrays)

 - fixed fwvFuncResetPosition (used in the console addon's scripts) crashing when running on null object